rusty-raven/bigspring/content/english/faq/_index.md

 No user portfolio data is kept by this service.
 This is the reason why users of the service provide their data when an analysis is wanted via an upload rather than keeping a local database of all user's investment details.
 The active session is removed as soon as the user leaves the website.
 {{</ faq >}}

-{{< faq "I need a unique report, can you make it?" >}}
+{{< faq "Do you provide services beyond the Portfolio Reporting on this site?" >}}
-E5C Analytics would be pleased to respond to a custom reporting or data analysis need.
-Drop us note via the [contact form](/contact) describing your analysis or reporting need and let us reply with how we can help you fulfill your requirement.
+E5C Analytics is able to support to a range reporting and analysis needs from report development, data analysis, data cleansing and text analysis.
+Send a description of your analysis or reporting need via the [contact form](/contact) to receive a response on how E5C Analytics would approach solving for your specific requirement.
 {{</ faq >}}

 {{< faq "Do you accept requests for new features in the service?" >}}
-We are interested to [hear what you have in mind](/contact) for features and enhancements.
-The only thing we ask is that you keep our guiding principles of **Value for Money**, **Meaningful Metrics** and keeping a **Simple Interface** in mind with any suggestions.
+Suggestions in keeping with our guiding principles of **Value for Money**, **Meaningful Metrics** and a **Simple Interface** are always welcome.
 Development requests fitting those criteria will certainly be considered as future enhancements providing value-add to the service.
+Ideas and suggestions can be sent using the [contact form](/contact).
 {{</ faq >}}

 {{< faq "Do you provide refunds?" >}}
 At this point the service is free, so no refunds are offered obviously.
-Should there ever come a time when the service is subscription fee-based a refund policy will be part of that subscription agreement.
+To be candid, there is no real plan to start charging for the service.
+Should there ever come a time when the service is subscription fee-based a refund policy will be definitely part of that subscription agreement.
 {{</ faq >}}